 What makes customers confident?
 Up-to-date content and documentation.
 Proactive recommendations.
 Delivering what you promised.
 And consistency.

 Templatizing the process ensures all customers feel like they’re getting the VIP treatment.
 It also means the entire team gets smarter, because good ideas get folded in for everyone to use.
 It’s also easier to change and implement new docs, processes, or SLAs across the entire team.

 Any other marketer simply dread “Gartner survey season”?
 When you’ve got 14 days to find 75 happy customers across 5 geographies and 5 industries?
 It’s so hard to find evangelists, and I always feel guilty asking the entire CS team to comb through a spreadsheet.

 The appeal of milestone data (and customer satisfaction data) is with a couple clicks we’d see who’s ready to do a case study, present a webinar, join a referral call, or answer a survey.

 If you run your Net Promoter Score or satisfaction surveys in SurveyMonkey, the survey responses can sync back to the account in Salesforce.
 A savvy team would automatically trigger the CS manager or AE to investigate crummy scores, or read individual comments.

 Opportunity 6: Sales reps are more personal and proactive

 By design, most Sales teams aren’t hands-on with existing customers.
 But it’s a bad look to swing into an inbox every 12 months with a generic renewal contract.
 There’s a real opportunity here to personalize the pitch, recommend specific services and products, and not wait 12 months to have a comprehensive status meeting with the entire account team.
 If a customer can’t get through implementation within 3 months, why wait to pitch them additional services?

-I’m so excited to create more of these programs in 2021.
+I’m so excited to create more of these programs.
 If you’re ready to automate the onboarding process in Salesforce, get in touch ⬇️